-Liberal thought police, anti-white bias, reverse racism, and other delusions
+Other Delusions: Liberal thought police, anti-white bias, reverse racism

 Closely linked to the denunciation of the social construction of race is the idea that the truth is being blocked by the liberal thought police, political correctness, ideology, and so forth.
 This persecuted minority of truth-tellers is convinced that everything runs against white people, from affirmative action to illegal immigration to educational spending to government programs.
 They’re speaking truth to power!

-It would be nice to have assurance that such beliefs are confined to the fringes, but in fact as the 2011 study on perceptions of anti-white bias proved, there is presently a majority of whites who feel there is greater anti-white bias than anti-black bias.
-I criticized this study because it lacked real historical data, even as it pretends to have such data–in other words there is no indication that this is anything new.
+It would be nice to have assurance that such beliefs are confined to the fringes, but in fact as the 2011 study on perceptions of anti-white bias proved, a majority of whites feel there is greater anti-white bias than anti-black bias (such beliefs have similarly come to the forefront since the 2016 US elections–see Anthropology’s Unfinished Revolution).
+I criticized the 2011 study because it lacked real historical data, even as it pretended to have such data–in other words there was no indication that white attitudes are anything new.
 Instead, everything indicates a large majority of whites were already convinced back at the time of the civil rights movement that black/white life chances were at least equal.
 As Tim Wise has noted about the Gallup polls:

 In 1963, roughly two-thirds of whites told Gallup pollsters that blacks were treated equally in white communities.
 Even more along the lines of delusion, in 1962, nearly 90 percent of whites said black children were treated equally in terms of educational opportunity.
 All of which is to say that in August 1963, as 200,000 people marched on Washington, and as they stood there in the sweltering heat, listening to Dr. Martin Luther King Jr.’s famous “I Have a Dream” speech, most whites seeing the news that evening were, in effect, thinking to themselves, what’s the problem, exactly?
 Dream?
 Why dream?
 Everything is just fine now.
 Isn’t it?
 (Between Barack and a Hard Place: Racism and White Denial in the Age of Obama 2009:33)

 The delusion continues.
-Even with an average white/black wealth gap of 16x, people are convinced that the deck has been stacked against white people.
+Even with an median white/black wealth gap of 68x, people are convinced that the deck has been stacked against white people.

-Moreover, of course, the explanation is that it’s the smart people who make money.
+Of course, if confronted with such figures, people will claim that “it’s the smart people who make money.”
 No mention of intergenerational inheritance, the scrapping of the inheritance tax, the decline on taxes for upper-income brackets with rates far lower than the Eisenhower 1950s.
-No mention of one of the prime movers for average wealth, differences in residential housing prices, and the bank loan and insurance redlining that was standard practice through the 1990s.
+No mention of one of the prime movers for average wealth, differences in residential housing prices, and the bank loan and insurance redlining that is still standard practice.

 The people who vociferously deny “blank slate” ideas about human nature nevertheless claim clean slates for equality of opportunity, against all evidence.
 At first I thought this was something of a paradox, but it makes perfect sense–denying a human “blank slate” means believing the environmental slate is clean, so success is simply an outcome of pre-existing superiority.

 Adam Smith knew better.
-Smith writes in The Wealth of Nations:
+Smith in The Wealth of Nations: